What types of OTC medicines treat constipation?

-Bulk-forming laxatives add fiber to the stool, which causes the stool to absorb more water and creates larger, soft stools.
+Bulk-forming laxatives add “soluble” fiber to the stool.
+This causes the stool to absorb more water and creates larger, softer stools.
 The larger stools help trigger the bowel to contract and move the stools out.
 Bulk-forming laxatives generally are the safest type of laxative.
-Examples of bulk-forming laxatives include psyllium (one brand name: Metamucil), polycarbophil (one brand name: FiberCon), and methylcellulose (one brand name: Citrucel).
-Start slowly and make sure to drink plenty of fluids while taking bulk-forming laxatives.
-Gradually increase how much you use to reduce your risk of side effects.
+Examples of bulk-forming laxatives include psyllium (1 brand name: Metamucil), polycarbophil (1 brand name: FiberCon), and methylcellulose (1 brand name: Citrucel).
+To reduce your risk of side effects, you should start slowly and make sure to drink plenty of fluids while taking bulk-forming laxatives.
+Gradually increase how much you use.

 Stool softeners help mix fluid into stools to soften them.
 This makes stools easier to pass out of the body.
-An example is docusate (one brand name: Colace).
+An example of a stool softener is docusate (1 brand name: Colace).

 Osmotic laxatives cause the intestine to hold more fluid.
 This softens stools and helps the bowel move them out.
-Examples include polyethylene glycol (one brand name: Miralax) or magnesium hydroxide solution (called milk of magnesia).
+Examples include polyethylene glycol (1 brand name: Miralax) and magnesium hydroxide solution (called milk of magnesia).

 Stimulant laxatives are the harshest type of laxatives.
 They cause the bowel to squeeze or contract to move the stools out.
 Stimulant laxatives should not be used for more than a few days.
-When these laxatives are taken long term, the bowel can lose its tone and “forget” how to push the stool out on its own.
-Bisacodyl (one brand name: Dulcolax) is an example of a stimulant laxative.
+When these laxatives are taken for a long time, the bowel can lose its muscle tone and “forget” how to push the stool out on its own.
+Bisacodyl (1 brand name: Dulcolax) and sennosides (1 brand name: Senokot) are examples of stimulant laxatives.

 Should I use a laxative to treat constipation?

 Most of the time, constipation doesn’t require treatment with laxatives.
 It will usually go away on its own or if you make changes in your diet and other habits.
-For example, you can treat constipation by eating enough fiber, drinking enough fluids, and getting enough exercise.
-Sometimes you may need a little help from an OTC medicine.
+For example, you can prevent or treat constipation by eating enough foods rich in soluble and insoluble fiber (such as bran, oats, foods made with whole grains, fruits, and vegetables), drinking enough fluids, and getting enough exercise.
+Sometimes you may need a little help from an OTC laxative.